choderalab/fragmenter_data/ethylene_glycol/README.md

 ## Torsion scan of ethylene glycol

-The global minimum of ethylene glycol is not the trans conformation but the cis conformation can form intramolecular hydrogen bonding.
+The global minimum of ethylene glycol is not the trans conformation but the cis conformation that can form intramolecular hydrogen bonding.
 Here I tested the wavefront propagation of torsiondrive to find the global minimum.

 1. Using only one omega generated starting conformation did not find the global minumum